Foundation Degree in Payroll Management (FdA)

 - No effect on your credit history

-The Foundation Degree Access Course is a programme of study designed to bridge the gap to progress directly onto year two of the Foundation Degree in Payroll Management or Foundation Degree in Pensions Administration and Management by incorporating the revised Recognition of Prior Learning (RPL) programme.
+Successful completion of the RPL assessment will enable an individual to progress directly to year two of the Foundation Degree in Payroll Management or Foundation Degree in Pensions Administration and Management.

-To help you gain employer support we've created a business case to support you:Foundation Degree in Payroll Management business case for employers
+To help you gain employer support we've created a business case to support you:Business Case Letter for Employers in Payroll Management FD